 SK: When does dandruff make it necessary to visit the dermatologist?

 DH: The scalp may be inflamed when the shedding of dandruff is accompanied by itchy irritated skin.
 Certain skin diseases such as eczema or psoriasis may cause increased dandruff formation.
 In such cases, you should seek the advice of a dermatologist.

 SK: Do dandruff and an itchy scalp always go together?

 DH: No, they don’t.
 Moderate dandruff formation always occurs without further symptoms.
 Only heavy dandruff formation can also lead to itchy skin.

-DH: The climate and other environmental conditions can influence the dandruff formation.
-Dry heated air and too little sunshine in winter promote the dandruff formation.
+DH: The climate and other environmental conditions can influence dandruff formation.
+Dry heated air and too little sunshine in winter promote dandruff formation.
 Excessive blow-drying at high heat settings can also dry out the scalp and lead to conspicuous dandruff formation.
 However, the water quality and in particular the lime content of the water have no influence.
 In contrast to soap, modern shampoos clean and condition very well in the presence of limy water.
 Dandruff formation without any further bothersome symptoms is not a disease and can be treated with long-term success using suitable cosmetic procedures and dandruff shampoos.

 SK: Can somebody with an oily scalp still have dandruff?

 DH: Yes, that is possible.
 In the presence of very active sebaceous glands, the sebum – the oil that your hair naturally produces - causes the dandruff cells to stick together but they are still there.